 Main Festivals in June

 Atsuta Festival (Atsuta Jingu Annual Grand Festival, June 5) — Atsuta Ward, Nagoya.
 The most important annual rite at Atsuta Jingu, one of the most sacred shrines in Japan.
-Five Kentou Makiwara boats are dedicated in the afternoon, and about 1,000 fireworks are launched over Jingu Park at night.
+Kentou Makiwara lantern displays (377 lanterns arranged in a dome shape at each of the shrine’s gates) are lit in the evening, and about 1,000 fireworks are launched over Jingu Park at night.
 Source: Atsuta Jingu Official Site — Annual Ceremonies.
+For the full 2027 guide — fireworks time, lantern towers, and access — see our Atsuta Matsuri guide.

-The annual festival begins at 10:00 AM, with the Makiwara dedication around 4:00 PM and fireworks beginning around 7:40 PM.
+The annual festival begins at 10:00 AM, with fireworks beginning around 7:40 PM.

 Main Festivals in July

 Owari Tsushima Tennou Festival (fourth Saturday and Sunday of July) — Tsushima, Aichi.
 A UNESCO Intangible Cultural Heritage event with a 600-year history.
 Five Makiwara boats and Danjiri-bune pleasure boats hold the rites on the Tennou River, making it one of Japan’s leading water-based festivals.
+For the full 2026 recap and the 2027 outlook — lantern boat schedule and access from Nagoya — see our Owari Tsushima Tenno Festival guide.

 Main Festivals in August